 COVID-19 VACCINATION NOTE: We cannot disclose a student's vaccination status so patient requests for a "vaccinated therapist" cannot be honored.
 If a client feels strongly that they will only work with a therapist who has been fully vaccinated, we can provide resources to find a professional massage therapist in the community where learning that information may be easier.

 Scheduling: Schedule your appointment online or call us at 847.925.6000 extension 2805.
-Online appointment scheduling online is available up to 4 weeks in advance.
+Online appointment scheduling online is available up to 6 weeks in advance.
 Appointment openings do fill quickly.
-If the online scheduling system does not show any openings for a given day it is likely because all the available times have been scheduled.
+If the online scheduling system does not show any openings for a given day it is because all the available appointments for that day have all been booked.

-Client No-shows: Unfortunately, clients who "no show" for a scheduled appointment or fail to notify us of their inability to attend their scheduled massage within 24-hours of the appointment may be denied future appointments.
+Client No-shows: Clients who is a "no show" for a scheduled appointment or fails to notify us of their inability to attend their scheduled massage within 24-hours of the appointment may be denied future appointments.

 Canceling an Appointment: Please provide at least 24-hours advance notice of a cancellation.
 This can be done online or by calling 847-925-6000 extension 2805.

 The Massage Therapy Teaching Clinic reserves the right to terminate a session and/or refuse future appointments to persons behaving in an inappropriate manner.
-This includes but is not limited to: making inappropriate comments or gestures to the student, touching the student, not providing constructive feedback or providing feedback that is overly critical, not arriving for a scheduled clinic appointment and not calling to cancel.
+This includes but is not limited to: making inappropriate comments or gestures to the student, touching the student, not providing constructive feedback or providing feedback that is overly critical, arriving for a clinic appointment under the influence of drugs or alcohol, not arriving for a scheduled clinic appointment and not calling to cancel.

 Payment can be made by credit/debit cards or a check.
-We are unable to accept cash.
+We are not able to accept cash.